ceandrade/brkga_mp_ipr_cpp/docs/_sources/class_BRKGA_BRKGA_MP_IPR.rst.txt

 	void exchangeElite(unsigned num_immigrants)

-Exchange elite-solutions between the populations.
+Exchanges elite-solutions between the populations.

 Given a population, the ``num_immigrants`` best solutions are copied to the neighbor populations, replacing their worth solutions.
 If there is only one population, nothing is done.